Tel: 077 4179 5370 Whatsapp: 077 9304 9862

 You might choose to make your event sustainable because of your organisation's 'Environmental, Social and Governance (ESG)' commitments;

-or, maybe more important to you, because most sponsors want to align themselves with an event with little or no impact on the environment;
+or, maybe more important to you, because nearly 80% of sponsors want to align themselves with an event with little or no impact on the environment;

 or that over three quarters of event visitors want to understand the carbon footprint implications of attending before they decide to go or not;